numbats/learnr/slides/chapter6_02_ggplot2intro.md

 Note:

--   Let’s use a data to illustrate the different layers in `ggplot2`.
+-   Let's use a data to illustrate the different layers in `ggplot2`.
 -   This data contains:
     -   `year` = the survey year
     -   `ahe` = the average hourly earnings